foxdonut/meiosis/docs/lessons/services-and-effects.md

 ### Services

-A service function receives `({ state, previousState, patch })` and returns a patch to alter the state.
+A service function receives `state` and returns a patch to alter the state.
 If a service does not need to alter the state, it simply does not return a patch.

 Service functions run **synchronously** and **in order**.
 Thus, a service can depend on the changes made by a previous service.